 You’ll also want to think about the temperature of your basement.
 For example, you may want carpet flooring to add more warmth to your basement.
 Carpet flooring is not only warm for your feet, but it helps to insulate your basement.
-Keep in mind that there are also other ways our contractors can make your basement feel warmer.
+Other types of flooring, such as tile, can make a chilly basement feel colder.

 Think About Your Subfloor